Portrait Fanny : How do you beat endometriosis?

 Discover other portraits: Ambre and grossophobia in our society

-Karine: Is there white discharge during adolescence?
+Karine: Is there white discharge in adolescence?

 Back to blog